 - Tax preferences: AIFC bodies and participants, including their employees, are exempted from tax payments until 1 January 2066 with respect to a number of income and property taxes.
-The tax preferences apply to the AIFC participants providing financial services and those who provide ancillary services to the AIFC bodies and/or the AIFC participants providing financial services (the list of financial and ancillary services falling under the preferential tax regime is determined by the AIFC Constitutional Law and the AIFC acts). - Simplified visa and labor regime: in addition to the general visa-free entrance for a term of up to 30 calendar days established for the citizens of 45 foreign countries arriving in Kazakhstan, a special visa regime with a term of up to 5 years is in effect for the employees of the AIFC bodies and participants and their family members.
+The tax preferences apply to the AIFC participants providing financial services and those who provide ancillary services to the AIFC bodies and/or the AIFC participants providing financial services (the list of financial and ancillary services falling under the preferential tax regime is determined by the AIFC Constitutional Statute and the AIFC Acts). - Simplified visa and labor regime: in addition to the general visa-free entrance for a term of up to 30 calendar days established for the citizens of 45 foreign countries arriving in Kazakhstan, a special visa regime with a term of up to 5 years is in effect for the employees of the AIFC bodies and participants and their family members.
 Furthermore, such persons are exempted from the requirement to obtain work permits for foreign nationals. - Simplified registration of foreign nationals: introduction of a simplified registration regime based on the "one stop" principle for the issuance of visas, work permits and other procedures in the AIFC territory.
 A special Expat Centre was established for these purposes, which provides about 500 services to foreign nationals. - Simplified currency regime: AIFC participants do not fall under the requirements of the currency legislation of Kazakhstan on registration of currency operations and notifications about effecting such operations, notifications about opening of accounts with foreign banks, etc.; obligations of the AIFC participants may be expressed and performed in any currency stipulated by a contract.

 - AIFC law principles: AIFC law is based on the principles, rules and precedents of the laws of England and Wales, including the standards of the world leading financial centres. - All records management in English: transactions, one of the parties to which is an AIFC participant, effected in writing must be set out in the English language.
-Development and adoption of the AIFC acts, documentation and legal proceedings are also in English. - Independent institutions for dispute resolution: there are two dispute resolution authorities effective in the AIFC territory: AIFC Court and International Arbitration Centre.
+Development and adoption of the AIFC Acts, documentation and legal proceedings are also in English. - Independent institutions for dispute resolution: there are two dispute resolution authorities effective in the AIFC territory: AIFC Court and International Arbitration Centre (IAC).
 Judgments of the AIFC Court are enforced in the Kazakhstan territory without the necessity to undergo the recognition procedure in the order similar to other Kazakhstan courts' judgments.
-Arbitral awards of the International Arbitration Centre are subject to enforcement in Kazakhstan in accordance with the same procedure as envisaged for the Kazakhstan arbitral awards.
+Arbitral awards of the IAC are subject to enforcement in Kazakhstan in accordance with the same procedure as envisaged for the Kazakhstan arbitral awards.
 Security measures in the framework of arbitration in the AIFC may be enforced in Kazakhstan without the necessity to apply to Kazakhstan courts (for this purpose, it is sufficient to have an order of the AIFC Court on claim security).
-The AIFC Court does not collect charges for filing claims, administration and conduct of hearings until 31 December 2021.
-Furthermore, parties to a contract signed before 31 December 2021 and containing a clause on the AIFC Court's jurisdiction over disputes will be entitled to free-of-charge administration and resolution of disputes in the AIFC Court, which arise out of such contract even after 31 December 2021.
-Likewise, the International Arbitration Centre does not collect for registration, administration and conduct of hearings charges until 31 December 2021.
-The parties may enjoy free-of-charge administration of arbitration proceedings even after 31 December 2021, for which purpose it is sufficient to include an arbitration clause on arbitration under the rules of the International Arbitration Centre in a contract entered into before the said date.